Consulting firm in purchasing

 • Promote collaboration and transparency to ensure beneficial interdependence with suppliers

-Our solutions
+Our expertise

 Purchasing Strategy & Sourcing Master Plan

-• Monitoring the purchasing carbon footprint
+• Steering the purchasing carbon footprint

 • Eco-design – Calculating and reducing environmental costs